 Learn more: State Farm Insurance review

 Progressive’s car insurance policies offer customizable coverage options, including roadside assistance, custom parts coverage and rideshare insurance.
 Progressive also features the Name Your Price Tool, which can help you identify coverage options that meet your budget.
-Although it offers a decent list of discounts, its average rates are slightly higher than the Miami average.
-Progressive also performed the worst in the Florida region for customer satisfaction in the J.D.
-Power auto insurance study.
+Although it offers a decent list of discounts, its average rates for minimum coverage are slightly higher than the Miami average.
+Progressive also came in below average in the Florida region for customer satisfaction in the J.D.
+Power Auto Insurance Study.

 Learn more: Progressive Insurance review

 Allstate earned second place in Florida for overall customer satisfaction in J.D.
-Power’s auto insurance study, though the carrier earned the lowest Bankrate Score of 4.0 on our Miami list.
+Power’s auto insurance study.
 While Allstate has higher-than-average rates for Miami, it offers a variety of add-on coverage options and discounts, including a disappearing deductible program that lowers your premium by $100 for each claims-free year, up to $500.
 Increasing your deductible could offset the higher premium, as long as you can afford the higher out of pocket cost if you are involved in an accident.

 Learn more: Allstate Insurance review

-If you only need basic Florida car insurance, National General may fit your needs.
+If you’re a high-risk driver or only need basic Florida car insurance, National General may fit your needs.
 Miami drivers may be able to save with National General’s DynamicDrive telematics program, along with other potential discounts, like bundling home and auto, low mileage, going paperless and being a safe driver.
 However, the carrier has the most expensive average rates on our list and did not make the J.D.
 Power ranking for customer satisfaction in the Florida region.